typelift/Abstract/README.md

          from: Version(0,0,0))
 ```

-Also add `"Abstract"` to your target's dependencies, an also to your testTarget dependencies if you want to test your types with the `Law` functions.
+To use the structures in this library, add `"Abstract"` to your target's dependencies.
+To additionally test algebraic laws with the framework, add `"Abstract"` as a dependency to the relevant `testTarget`s.

 ------